francisblaise/FrancisBlaise/README.md

 # 👋 Hi, I'm Francis

-**Data Analyst & Financial Analyst | Turning Business Data into Growth Decisions**
+**Data & Blockchain Analyst | Turning Data into Growth Decisions**

-I help founders, startups, and growing businesses solve real world problems through **data driven strategies**.
+I help founders, startups, and blockchain protocols solve real world problems through **data driven strategies**.
-With experience in **finance and business analytics**, I specialize in turning raw data into clear insights, impactful reports, and decision ready dashboards.
+With experience in **finance and blockchain analytics**, I specialize in turning raw data into clear insights, impactful reports, and decision ready dashboards.

 ---

 ## 🔍 What I Do

-- Analyze financial & business data to uncover insights
+- Analyze financial & blockchain data to uncover insights
 - Design dashboards that track key metrics and performance
 - Build systems for reporting, forecasting, and decision making
 - Clean, manage, and structure databases for analysis and scalability